knajimi/local-pg/README.md

-# Local Postgres
+# Local-PG

 A really simple example to get Postgres running locally using Docker.

 First find your own way to securely set `POSTGRES_PASSWORD` in `create-pg-server.sh`.
+The repo demonstrates using the 1Password CLI.

 Then run `create-pg-server.sh`